catamphetamine/react-pages/README.md

 So the only thing preventing a dynamic website from being indexed by a crawler is asynchronous HTTP queries for data, not javascript itself.
 This therefore brings two solutions: one is to perform everything (routing, data fetching, rendering) on the server side and the other is to perform routing and data fetching on the server side leaving rendering to the client's web browser.
 Both these approaches work with web crawlers.
 And this is what this library provides.

 While the first approach is more elegant and pure, while also delivering the fastest "time to first byte", currently it is a CPU intensive task to render a complex React page (takes about 30 milliseconds of blocking CPU single core time for complex pages having more than 1000 components, as of 2017).
 Therefore one may prefer the second approach: performing routing and page preloading on the server side while leaving page rendering to the client.
 This means that the user won't see any content until the javascript bundle is downloaded (which takes some time, especially with large applications not using "code splitting"), but it also means that the server's CPU is freed from rendering React.
-This mode is activated by passing `hollow: true` flag (described later in this document).
+This mode is activated by passing `hollow: true` flag to the rendering server.

 ### Page loading time